Stuart Candy

 Stuart Candy is an Australian futurist and designer.
-He is Associate Professor of Design at Carnegie Mellon University and Director of CMU Situation Lab, which he co-founded with Jeff Watson.
-Candy is also a Fellow of the World Futures Studies Federation, Museum of Tomorrow.
+Candy is a Fellow of the World Futures Studies Federation, Museum of Tomorrow.
 He is the first Research Fellow of The Long Now Foundation.
 His work deals with futurism and designing experiential futures through immersive storytelling.

 Career

-Candy holds degrees in Arts and Law from the University of Melbourne, and an MA and PhD in Political Science and Alternative Futures from the University of Hawaii at Manoa, completed on graduate degree fellowships awarded by the East-West Center.
+Candy holds degrees in Arts and Law from the University of Melbourne, and an MA and PhD in Political Science and Alternative Futures from the University of Hawaii at Manoa, completed on graduate degree fellowships awarded by the East–West Center.
 There, he studied under early futurist Jim Dator.

 Candy was the first Fellow of the Long Now Foundation in San Francisco and the first artist in residence with the Museum of Tomorrow in Rio de Janeiro.
 He is a founding advisor and contributor to the initiative to embed futures throughout the International Federation of Red Cross and Red Crescent Societies in Geneva.

 Futurism Design and Advocacy

 In 2010, Candy and Jake Dunagan, director of the Governance Futures Lab at Institute for the Future, created Our Plastic Century at the California Academy of Sciences, a display of four large water coolers with representations of plastic pollution from the years 1910, 1960, 2010, and 2030.

 At the first Emerge in 2012, an annual futurist event at Arizona State University, Candy and Duagan ran Found futures: the people who vanished, a "design fiction playshop" to collaboratively create "a design fiction artifact" reconceptualizing life in Phoenix, Arizona.

 In 2014, Candy and Jeff Watson, as the Situation Lab, published the card game The Thing from the Future.
 The game prompts 2-6 players to use a deck of 108 cards to come up with "entertaining and thought-provoking descriptions" or hypothetical objects from the near, medium, and long-term future.
-Group members must think up newspaper headlines related to a scenario about a topic, a state, a time period, and a mood derived from the cards, allowing the players to develop their own futurist scenarios, which they then assess and discuss.
+Players come up with "things from the future" (headlines, posters, games, monuments etc.) related to a scenario about a topic, a state, a time period, and a mood derived from the cards, allowing the players to develop their own future scenarios, which they then assess and discuss.
 In 2018, Candy and Dunagan ran the game for a group of city mayors as part of SXSW.

-In 2017, Candy created the "NuturePod", a hypothetical near-future technology product that automates raising a baby.
+In 2017, Candy created the "NurturePod", a hypothetical near-future technology product that automates raising a baby.
 It featured a model of a baby wearing a small VR visor, sitting in an egg-shaped booster seat.
 The NurturePod was displayed at M HKA, the Museum of Contemporary Art in Antwerp, Belgium.